11

 Resistance Training

 Resistance training is the mainstay for overall health.
 It not only has beneficial effects on reducing body fat, it also increases muscle size and strength.
-Here are some basic dumbbells/free weights that I recommend to everyone.
+Here are some basic resistance bands that I recommend to everyone.
+They are great for physical therapy, yoga, strength training, and excellent for traveling.

 Hyperglycemia Impairs a Diabetic’s Immune System, How Hyperglycemia Impairs a Diabetic’s Immune System, Dr. Nicolle

 Remember, living a healthy lifestyle including eating a whole foods plant-based diet and regular physical activity are the best ways to prevent diabetes.
-Please talk with your doctor about any complementary health approaches, including supplements, you use.
-Let me know what you think in the comment section below.

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.